How to Read Golf Cart Tire Sizes (Everything to Know)

 All-Terrain Tires for Your Golf Cart

 These models provide the most versatility.
-I love them since I can use my golf cart often without concern about quick wear and tear damage.
+I love them since I often use my golf cart without concern about quick wear and tear damage.
 They also enable me to ride on various kinds of terrain.
 I do not have to miss a golfing event in wilder sceneries.

 The all-terrain cart tires feature a shallow and smoother tread for driving on paved paths and soft turf.
 However, they integrate sufficient traction to support riding off-road, including on loose dirt trails or the beach.